. New Mama Must-Haves | The First Three Months

 I was/still am hungry ALL.
 THE.
 TIME.
 Even more than I was during my pregnancy!
 Snacks like bars, fresh fruit, nuts, and granola were my go-to’s and homemade meals from friends and families got us through those first few weeks.
 I still snack on my Oat Mama bars almost daily, use code COVINO for 15% off your order!

 Nursing moms need to drink alllllllll the water!!
 If there’s anything I notice about my supply its that it is directly related to my water intake.
 The one piece of advice I can give you about increasing your supply is to DRINK MORE WATER!
 And have a good water bottle/cup on hand to make you remember!

-I don’t know about you guys but for me the tiniest bit of makeup can make me feel human again.
-I recommend Tarte Shape Tape (1B), I use shade ‘light sand’ to conceal those tired-mom under eye circles.
-Then add a dab of this Stila Cheek Tint in shade ‘lilium’, or the Beauty Counter Cheek Tint in shade ‘hibiscus’, to give your face a little life.
+I don’t know about you guys but for me, the tiniest bit of makeup can make me feel human again.
+I recommend Tarte Shape Tape (1B), I use the shade ‘light sand’ to conceal those tired-mom under eye circles.
+Then add a dab of this Stila Cheek Tint in shade ‘Lilium’, or the Beauty Counter Cheek Tint in shade ‘hibiscus’, to give your face a little life.
 If I was really feeling fancy (and had a couple extra minutes) I would throw on my Beauty Counter Tint Skin (3B) to even out my skin tone (I use shade is ‘linen’) and also some of my favorite mascara.